mantczakaus/ont_amplicon/README.md

 ## Introduction

 ont_amplicon is a Nextflow-based bioinformatics pipeline designed to derive consensus sequences from **amplicon sequencing data** that was generated using **rapid library preparation kit** from **Oxford nanopore Technologies**.
-The pipeline expects the fastq files to have been generated using a **high accuracy (HAC)** basecalling model.
+The pipeline expects the fastq files to have been generated using a **high accuracy (HAC)** basecalling model.  **The pipeline will fail to run if fastq files are generated with Fast basecalling model.**

 It takes compressed fastq files as input.